 IHL Clinic

-The IHL Clinic allows students to work (pro bono) on specific projects involving issues of international humanitarian law and to gain valuable practical experience in this area.
+The IHL Clinic allows students to work (pro bono) on specific projects involving issues of international humanitarian law, international human rights law, and international criminal law and to gain valuable practical experience in this area.
 The projects are selected by the Forum in cooperation with its cooperation partners.

 Partners

 The IHL Clinic enables students to learn through experience by applying legal theory to real-world situations.
 It also allows students to acquire and develop skills in legal research, critical thinking, legal analysis, and problem solving.
 Additionally, students improve their proficiency in drafting, writing, oral presentation, communication, organization and interpersonal skills.
-Students are also confronted with ethics and professional responsibility, which is very valuable in enabling students to put abstract notions into a practical context.
+The IHL Clinic offers opportunities for students to develop, enhance and refine their professional skillset and thereby strengthen their position on a competitive job market upon graduation.
+Students are confronted with ethics and professional responsibility, which is very valuable in enabling students to put abstract notions into a practical context, and receive targeted skills sessions and have the opportunity to interact with partner organizations working in the humanitarian field.

 Research Projects

-Click here to see all our IHL Clinic reports!
+Click here to see past IHL Clinic reports

 The reports which have been concluded so far by the IHL Clinic include: